oven-sh/bun/README.md

 You can override the public directory by passing `--public-dir="path-to-folder"`.

-If no directory is specified and `./public/` doesn’t exist, Bun will try `./static/`.
+If no directory is specified and `./public/` doesn’t exist, bun will try `./static/`.
 If `./static/` does not exist, but won’t serve from a public directory.
-If you pass `--public-dir=./` Bun will serve from the current directory, but it will check the current directory last instead of first.
+If you pass `--public-dir=./` bun will serve from the current directory, but it will check the current directory last instead of first.

-## Using Bun with TypeScript
+## Using bun with TypeScript

 TypeScript just works.
 There’s nothing to configure and nothing extra to install.
-If you import a `.ts` or `.tsx` file, Bun will transpile it into JavaScript.
-Bun also transpiles `node_modules` containing `.ts` or `.tsx` files.
-This is powered by Bun’s TypeScript transpiler, so it’s fast.
+If you import a `.ts` or `.tsx` file, bun will transpile it into JavaScript. bun also transpiles `node_modules` containing `.ts` or `.tsx` files.
+This is powered by bun’s TypeScript transpiler, so it’s fast.

-Bun also reads `tsconfig.json`, including `baseUrl` and `paths`.
+bun also reads `tsconfig.json`, including `baseUrl` and `paths`.

-## Using Tailwind with Bun
+## Using Tailwind with bun

 [Tailwind](https://tailwindcss.com/) is a popular CSS utility framework.
-Currently, the easiest way to use Tailwind with Bun is through Tailwind’s CLI.
+Currently, the easiest way to use Tailwind with bun is through Tailwind’s CLI.
 That means running both `bun` and `tailwind`, and importing the file `tailwind`’s CLI outputs.

 Tailwind’s docs talk more about [Tailwind’s CLI usage](https://tailwindcss.com/docs/installation#watching-for-changes), but the gist is you’ll want to run this: